Yvonne Colgrove, PT, Ph.D.

 KU Department of Physical Therapy and Rehabilitation Science

 With an education in anatomy and cell biology, Yvonne Colgrove, Ph.D., has been active in a variety of scientific endeavors and is interested in improving function for individuals who suffer from chronic conditions, having worked with patients with Parkinson’s disease, Alzheimer’s disease and chronic low back pain.

 Colgrove began her education at Benedictine College in Atchison, Kansas, where she earned a bachelor's degree in biology.
 Subsequently, she transitioned to the field of physical therapy by enrolling at Rockhurst College in Kansas City, Mo., earning an additional bachelor’s degree.
 After many years in clinical practice, Colgrove earned her doctorate in anatomy and cell biology from the University of Kansas.

 In the field of clinical research, Colgrove is examining how yoga affects physical function, physiology and quality of life in those who suffer from chronic diseases or conditions such as Parkinson’s disease and chronic low back pain.
 She has also investigated the effectiveness of intensive cognitive training in brain function in people with Alzheimer's disease.

-Additionally, Colgrove is investigating the standard practice in screening for depression.
 From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants, and she is exploring clinical education questions including predictors of student clinical performance and implementation of integrated clinical experiences within a physical therapy doctoral degree program curriculum and interprofessional learning in clinical practice experiences with multiple health professions.